Stuart Piggott: Career

 After the war he went to Oxford to study the work of William Stukeley, but in 1946 was offered the Abercromby Chair of Archaeology at Edinburgh University (now part of the School of History, Classics and Archaeology), in succession to Gordon Childe.
 Piggott succeeded in making Edinburgh an archaeology department of international standing.
 He continued to publish widely.
 His book Neolithic Cultures of the British Isles (1954) was highly influential, until radiocarbon dating tests exposed flaws in its chronology.
 Piggott considered that radiocarbon dating was "archaeologically unacceptable", because every other shred of evidence pointed towards his dates being correct.
 Ancient Europe (1965) remained a popular survey of Old World prehistory for more than twenty years, demonstrating his view of the solidarity and continuity of the past in Europe.
 In 1956 his childless marriage ended.

 In 1958 Piggott published a survey of Scottish prehistory, Scotland before History, and in 1959 a popular introductory volume, Approach to Archaeology.
 He was president of the Prehistoric Society from 1960 to 1963, president of the Society of Antiquaries of Scotland from 1963 to 1967, president of the Council for British Archaeology from 1967 to 1970, and a trustee of the British Museum between 1968 and 1974).
 In 1963, he produced a thorough analysis of the Beaker culture in Britain, published as part of a Festschrift dedicated to Cyril Fox.
 Piggott's interest in the early history of the practice of archaeology led to him writing The Druids in 1968; other books included Prehistoric Societies (with Grahame Clark), The Earliest Wheeled Transport (1983), followed by its sequel, Wagon, Chariot and Carriage (1992).
 His final book was Ancient Britain and the Antiquarian Imagination (1989).

 He died of a heart attack at his home near Wantage in Oxfordshire on 23 September 1996.
 His remains were cremated on 30 September at Oxford crematorium.

 Family

-On 12 November 1936, he married Celia Margaret Preston, an archaeologist and finds specialist; they had met while students at the Institute of Archaeology in London.
+On 12 November 1936, he married Cecily Margaret Preston, an archaeologist and finds specialist; they had met while students at the Institute of Archaeology in London.
 By 1954, their relationship was over, and they divorced in 1956.
 She became better known under her second married name, Margaret Guido.